 10. Follow the on-screen instructions: Press the power button on your FireStick remote, wait 10 seconds, and press the power button again.

-11. If your FireStick remote turned your TV off and back on, select Yes and skip to step 15.
+11. If your FireStick remote turns your TV off and back on, select Yes and skip to step 15.
 Otherwise, go to step 12 below.

-12. If your TV didn’t respond to the FireStick remote’s power button, select No.
+12. Select No if your TV didn’t respond to the FireStick remote’s power button.

-13. The system will now ask you to go through a series of attempts.
+13. The system will now ask you to go through several attempts.
 This is a trial-and-error method.
 Keep trying until you come across the option that works for you.
 Each user’s mileage and the number of attempts may vary.